jourzero/websocket-burp/README.md

-# README for WS-PROXY
+# README for WEBSOCKET-BURP

-The ws-proxy.js app starts-up a front-end websocket degrader (ws-degrader.js) so that we can downgrade websocket traffic to HTTP and then later reupgrade it by using a REST API (in ws-upgrader.js).
+This app starts-up a front-end websocket degrader (ws-degrader.js) so that we can downgrade websocket traffic to HTTP and then later reupgrade it by using a REST API (in ws-upgrader.js).
 The upgrade app is based on ExpressJS and includes a test web app at http://localhost/tester.html.

 The whole reason to downgrade to HTTP is to be able to insert an HTTP fuzzer like Burp or OWASP ZAP in the loop for fuzzing purposes.